shupershuff/Diablo2RLoader/README.md

 Outside of killing this handle and changing the window title, there are absolutely no modifications to the game made by this script, it's simply an improved alternative way to start the application.
 To be clear, this script in no way enhances or assists with actual game play and I would strongly advise against seeking/using any tools.
-The script is essentially launching the game the same way you would if you had setup shortcuts to the game with account,region,pw parameters, launching that way and then killing the "Check for other instances" handle.
-This script is a QOL tool to help consolidate your accounts to one simple launcher to simply open the game.
+The script is essentially launching the game the same way you would if you had setup shortcuts to the game with account,region,pw parameters, launching that way and then killing the "Check for other instances" handle (as suggested in several guides).
+This script is a QOL tool to help consolidate your accounts to one simple launcher to simply open the game with account(s) and region(s) you want.

 So the real question is, regardless of this script, is using procexp or another method to kill the "check for other instances" handle against ToS?
 Stricly speaking yes and this topic has been broached in Blizzard forums many times without an official response either for or against.
-If you're reading this your real question is actually "Will I get banned for multiboxing by killing the 'check for other instances handle'?" which to that I'm confident the answer is no. If I wasn't confident this script wouldn't exist and people wouldn't be using procexp to multibox through traditional methods.
+If you're reading this your real question is actually "Will I get banned for multiboxing by killing the 'check for other instances' handle?" which to that I'm confident the answer is no. If I wasn't confident, this script wouldn't exist and people wouldn't be using procexp to multibox through traditional methods.
 Given the widespread use of procexp being used to multibox, this method (and therefore also this script), is considered safe.

 ## Notes about the Window title rename (SetText.exe)

-The script will generate the .exe file if it doesn't exist.
-This is to prevent your browser considering it a dodgy file and stopping the download.
+The script will generate a file called SetTExt.exe if it doesn't exist.
+This is used to rename the Game Windows so that you and the script can tell each instance apart.
 To compile the .exe this requires DotNet4.0.
 If you don't have it the script will prompt you to download this from Microsoft.
 ~~A Windows Defender exception will also be automatically added for the directory this sits in, as at the time of writing (24.4.2023), Windows Defender considers it to be dodgy.~~ A submission has since been sent to Microsoft and submission has been cleared :)

-If you have a Anti-Virus product installed and it kicks up a fuss you may need to manually add an exception to the .\SetText\ folder.
+If you have a Anti-Virus product installed and it kicks up a fuss you may need to manually add an exception to the .\SetText\ folder location.

 Optional: If you don't trust me and want to build the .exe yourself you can do the following.
 1. Browse to the SetText Folder.